Skip to main content

 Please note that although they are included on the map, residential properties are not subject to RZLT if they are subject to Local Property Tax.
 It is not necessary to make a submission to remove this type of residential property from the map.

-Please note your submission must clearly identify the site and outline what change (i.e. exclusion of land on the Supplemental Map or the date on which the site first met the criteria for inclusion on the map) to the Residential Zoned Land Tax mapping you are seeking, as well as provide a justification for the change sought.
+Please note your submission must clearly identify the site and outline what change (i.e. inclusion or exclusion of land on the Draft Map, or the date on which the site first met the criteria for inclusion on the map) to the Residential Zoned Land Tax mapping you are seeking, as well as provide a justification for the change sought.
 The submission must state the Criteria set out in Section 653B of the Taxes Consolidation Act 1997 (below) on which you rely in your submission for the land being in or out of scope.
 Clare County Council may also request additional information after the receipt of your submission (e.g. proof of ownership or further information).

-Landowner Submissions – What to Include
+Landowner submissions – What to include

 • If your land is on the map, you may wish to bring to the local authority’s attention matters which demonstrate that the land is not in scope for the tax, or that the date which the land was considered in-scope is not correct and should be changed.

-• The submission should set out any justification for exclusion of the land, with reference to the criteria in the legislation.
+• The submission should set out any justification for inclusion or exclusion of land,

-Third Party Submissions – What to Include
+Third party submissions – What to include

 In your submission you should include: